Albrecht-S/fltk/README.Wayland.txt

 Use "-D FLTK_OPTION_USE_WAYLAND=OFF" with CMake or "configure --disable-wayland" to build FLTK for the X11 library when the default would build for Wayland.

-CMake FLTK_OPTION_WAYLAND_ONLY or "--disable-x11" configure argument can be used to produce a Wayland-only library which can be useful, e.g., when cross-compiling for systems that lack X11 headers and libraries.
+CMake option FLTK_BACKEND_X11=OFF or configure argument "--disable-x11" can be used to produce a Wayland-only library which can be useful, e.g., when cross-compiling for systems that lack X11 headers and libraries.